ashutoshmjain/gita/src/thought.md

 >
 > ----
 >
-> For those who are completely absorbed in `Bramh`, the oblation is `Bramh`, the ladle with which it is offered is `Bramha`, the act of offering is `Bramh`, and the sacrificial fire is also `Braamh`.
-Such persons, who view everything as `Bramh`, easily unites with `Bramh`.
+> Bramh is the ladle (with which the libation is poured); Bramh is the libation (that is offered); Brahma is the fire on which the libation is poured by Bramh.
+Bramh is their goal and their Karma is situated in Bramh.
+>
+> Ladle signifies the tool , the libation the raw material.
+Fire as the energy that changes the properties of material being offered.
+And the one who is pouring the raw material is also part of the system.
+Thus, Bramh is the system and all actions are situated with in its frame of reference.

 </div>